 At the end of the two weeks, look back on the calendar and your notes.
 What did you learn?
 Are you doing tasks and work that you didn’t have listed on your “work list?”
 Did you discover patterns with employees needing you or customer issues that you can solve?
 No doubt you did find some patterns and some misses.

 Now for the big reveal.
 Total up all of the hours for every function you listed under the “CEO work” header and then do the same for all of the functions you would qualify as “employee work.”
 Now, you did this over a 2-week period, so divide those totals by 2.
 This should give you the average for a workweek.

 Where are you spending your time?
 How much time are you spending being the CEO and how much time are you spending being an employee?
 No doubt this is eye-opening!

-So now the next question for you, how fast could you grow your business if you weren’t the rate limiting step?
+So now the next question for you is, how fast could you grow your business if you weren’t the rate-limiting step?
 What if you could hire someone to do all of the employee work for the number of hours you need them each week?
 Because guess what?
 Now you know the work you need them to do AND you know how many hours a week you need them. 🥳

 You can then decide, once you remove employee work from your schedule, if you want to fill that time back up with CEO work or if you want to hire someone to help with that too, such that you can cut back on working all of these hours during a workweek.
 You have choices!
 This time audit gave you clarity on where you’re spending your time, what you need to hire for, and it gave you choices.
 Totally worth the effort, right?